-X Vote Scan Enabled

-The vote scan feature is enabled.
+X Vote Scan Enabled The vote scan feature is enabled.

 Ø Secure Operation

 On Secure operation.

 Off Clear operation.

 Blinking Receiving an encrypted voice call.

+GPS Signal

-GPS Signal On- Feature is enabled and signal is available.
+On - Feature is enabled and signal is available.

 Off- Feature is disabled.

-Blinking - Feature is enabled, but no signal is available.
+Blinking- signal is a Feature is enabled, but no vailable.

+User Logi in Indicator (IP Packet Data)

 IP.
-User Login Indicator (IP Packet Data)

-IP.
 On - User is currently associated with the radio.

-Off- User is currently not associated with the radio.
+Off - User with the ra is currently not associated idio.